Skip to Content

 A Class 3 truck is a conventional cab truck with three or more axles.
 They are used for hauling goods or providing emergency services, and their GLW is usually under 25,000kg.
 Class 3 vehicles also include fire trucks, dump trucks, and general freight trucks.
 Specialty trucks are also common.
 They include concrete pumpers, cement trucks, and flat decks with hoists, which are used by local lumber companies.
 In addition, tanker trucks collect debris in storm drains and refrigeration trucks are used for local food deliveries.

-READ ALSO: How Much to Linex a Truck Bed?
+READ ALSO: How to Get Your Food Truck into Events?

 Class 3 trucks are commonly used for construction and contractor work.
 However, they can also be used for delivery or box jobs.
 A Class 4 truck is a light medium-duty truck, and can be modified into a wrecker, bucket truck, or makeshift ambulance.
 Some city delivery trucks are Class 4 trucks.